abdulbasir11/INST377-Group32-NumberTwoMovies/docs/final.md

 ### How/if our final system helps to address the problem
   - Again, our application will search for movies that are rated subpar.
 This is less common than searching for movies 'that are good.'
 Users who want an alternative/unique way to search for new movies to watch can use our application, either by a random movie generator or by specific parameters.
 ### Challenges faced and impact on final design
-  - The complexity of allowing users to search through a form and then selecting a result from that form to use as a search parameter was something we had trouble with.
+  - We decided not to pursue a user-text input search system.
+Instead, the project utilizes drop-down selection for users to choose within Advanced Search.
+However, the complexity of allowing users to search through a form and then selecting a result from that form to use as a search parameter was something we had trouble with.
 ### Possible future work directions with this problem
   - If more opportunities arise to work with this application, it would be ideal to work on the CSS/layout.
 As is, it is bare-bones and not very modern.
 Adding gradients, curved edges, and so forth can make the web application friendlier to look at.